1993 SEC men's basketball tournament

 The 1993 SEC men's basketball tournament took place from March 11–14, 1993 in downtown Lexington, Kentucky at Rupp Arena, the home court of the University of Kentucky Wildcats.

-The Kentucky Wildcats won the SEC Tournament championship to, and received the SEC’s automatic bid to the 1993 NCAA Division I Men’s Basketball Tournament by defeating the LSU Tigers by a score of 82–65.
+The Kentucky Wildcats won the SEC Tournament championship, thus receiving the SEC’s automatic bid to the 1993 NCAA Division I Men’s Basketball Tournament by defeating the LSU Tigers by a score of 82–65.

 Television broadcasts

-Tournament coverage was provided in its entirety by Jefferson Pilot Sports, in its sixth season with regional syndication rights to the SEC.
+Tournament coverage was provided in its entirety by Jefferson Pilot Sports, which was in its sixth season with regional syndication rights to SEC basketball games.
 Tom Hammond and former Ole Miss Rebels basketball coach Ed Murphy provided play-by-play commentary.